 Grouping in a model allows you to assemble processes into logical units.
-These groups can be collapsed to maximize visual space or expanded to edit the processes within the group.
+These groups can be collapsed to represent several processes as a single process, or expanded to edit the processes within the group.

 There are two ways to create a group.

-- You can click the Group > Group button on the ModelBuilder ribbon tab.
+- On the ModelBuilder tab, click the Group button .
 This adds an empty group to the model.
-To add elements, drag and drop existing model elements into the group.
+You can add model elements to the group by dragging and dropping them into the group.

-- You can also select the existing model elements and click the Group > Group button on the ribbon or from the context menu.
+- Select existing model elements and click the Group button on the ModelBuilder tab.
+Alternatively, you can right-click the selected elements and click Group.

 You can create groups within groups.
-To add a new empty subgroup to an existing group, right-click the expanded group and click the Create Group button.
-To select model elements within an existing group, click Create Group.
+To add a new empty subgroup to an existing group, right-click the expanded group and click Create Group.
+To add selected model elements within an existing group to a new subgroup, right-click the selected elements and click Group.

-It is recommended that you use discretion when creating groups; for example, grouping all inputs into one group would not be the best practice.
-When such a group is collapsed it would be visually hard to understand the connected processes without expanding the group.
-The groups should follow a logical grouping of processes with its connected inputs and outputs.
+It is recommended that you use discretion when creating groups.
+For example, grouping all of the input variables in your model into one group is not recommended.
+When such a group is collapsed, it is visually difficult to understand the connected processes without expanding the group.
+The groups should follow a logical grouping of processes with their connected inputs and outputs.

 To rename a group, right-click the expanded or the collapsed group and click Rename.
-You can also double-click the group label to start in-place editing on the group.
+You can also double-click the group label to edit the group label.

-Select the group or the subgroup and click the Group > UnGroup button on the ribbon or from right-click the context menu of the group.
+Select the group or the subgroup and click the UnGroup button on the ModelBuilder tab.
+Alternatively, right-click a group and click UnGroup.
 This will remove the group and place the elements in the parent model or group.
-To remove individual items, select and drag the element out of the group.
+To remove individual items, click and drag the element out of the group.

-To save a group as a new model on the disk, right-click the group and click Save As Model.
-This will open the browse dialog box to browse and save the group as a new model.
+To save a group as a new model in a toolbox, right-click the group and click Save As Model, then browse to the location and specify a name for the new model.